kinguinltdhk/Kinguin-eCommerce-API/features/Postback.md

 4. Fill URL and mark as **Active**.
 5. Before saving, you can check if your endpoint responds correctly by clicking on **TEST URL** button.

-> Please keep in mind that every notification endpoint should be placed into the same host as store url.
+> Please keep in mind that every notification endpoint should have the sam host as given store URL.